matrix-io/Matrix-Voice-ESP32-MQTT-Audio-Streamer/README.md

 esptool.py --chip esp32 --port /dev/ttyS0 --baud 115200 --before default_reset --after hard_reset erase_flash
 ```

+## Personal Computer and Arduino IDE Set Up

+Follow the Personal Computer Setup & Installing Arduino IDE sections of [this guide](https://www.hackster.io/matrix-labs/program-over-the-air-on-esp32-matrix-voice-5e76bb#toc-personal-computer-setup-3) to set up the Espressif environment on your personal computer and configure your Arduino IDE for ESP32 programming.

 ## 2. Editing the Audio Streamer Code

 Clone the Audio Streamer repository and enter into the relevant folder.